 But in truth, abstract painting does bring us close to this unfettered form of creativity and emotional expression that we may widely consider music to be.

 The wonder of abstract painting is the realisation that we don’t necessarily need to be bound by the traditional ‘rules’ and ‘techniques’ of painting, or the apparent need for what we paint to ‘represent’ a tangible real-world object at all.
 In short, in theory at least, it is about revelling in paint itself.

 2. It’s not just canvas on which you can paint

-You don’t necessarily need to stretch or buy a canvas to get started with abstract painting – indeed, medium-density fibreboard (MDF) panels and acrylic paint go very well together.
+You don’t necessarily need to stretch or buy a canvas to get started with abstract painting.
+Indeed, medium-density fibreboard (MDF) panels and acrylic paint go very well together.
 All that you have to do to provide the right ground for your painting is sand the panel and treat it with gesso.

-So, let’s imagine that you’re making liberal use of vibrant shades of blue, red and yellow in your abstract painting, perhaps with dashes of white to provide some well-placed highlights.
+Let’s imagine that you’re making liberal use of vibrant shades of blue, red and yellow in your abstract painting, perhaps with dashes of white to provide some well-placed highlights.
 What role could black have in your painting?
 Surely, if you mix it with the other colours, you’ll end up with something horribly muddy-looking?

 That may be so, but another strategy could be to incorporate black lines in your painting.
 No, we aren’t necessarily referring to using them as outlines for colour planes, but instead to add a further sense of dynamism, spontaneity and unpredictability to your painting.

 4. Abstract painting isn’t a ‘get out of jail’ card for unskilled painters